 Coad claimed one second-innings wicket against Durham in that aforementioned Championship draw, with his maiden first-class scalp that of Bradford-born bowler Usman Arshad.

-Since then, he has dismissed some of the very best batsmen around – Shiv Chanderpaul to name just one.
+Since then, he has dismissed some of the very best batsmen around – ex-Lancashire batsman Shiv Chanderpaul three times in Roses clashes, for example.

-He impressed for the Yorkshire Academy and second XI, and while former second-team coach Paul Farbrace once likened him to Steve Patterson’s style of bowling, he now complements the current skipper superbly.
+He impressed for the Yorkshire Academy and second XI, and former second-team coach Paul Farbrace once likened him to Steve Patterson’s style of bowling.

 Coad actually ousted Patterson from Yorkshire’s team for parts of 2017, which started for him with a six-wicket haul in a home defeat against Hampshire and a total of 31 wickets in the first five four-day games.